RituPande/ritupande.github.io/_posts/2024-03-19-Groups-and-Group-Representations.md

 ### 6.4 Representation of $$Z_n$$

 $$Z_n$$ can be represented in 2 dimensions and visualized as two perpendicular axis rotating about the origin.
+After $$n$$ equal rotations the axis comes back to its original position.
 The representation is therefore a homomorphism such that:
 $$ r: S_n \rightarrow R^2 $$